Moka1302/Bash/README.md

 # Bash
 Automation scripts to do 3 main tasks:

-1- Create users and save their information in a CSV file.
+1- Create users and save their information in CSV files.

 2- Archive these files automatically by a cron job.